-How many homes have the Internet?
+How many homes have the internet?
 Which type of job employ more people?
 How many people live in the United States?
 Take this quiz to learn more about the variety of data you can find from the U.S. Census Bureau.

-Help students learn about their state as they collect, organize, analyze, map, and graph a variety of information in “State Facts for Students.”
+This lesson helps students learn about their state as they collect, organize, analyze, map, and graph a variety of information in “State Facts for Students.”
 They have the opportunity to examine data about kids their age, as well as a variety of other facts selected to appeal to young students.